kent-map/kent/test/README.md

     - [About](/about)

 Hoy and steam boats, railways and passenger ships brought people to the county in ever increasing numbers as the county’s tourist industry develops.
+<br><br>
-[Overview](19c-kent) for further information.
+Read the [Overview](19c-kent) for further information.

 # &nbsp; {.cards}